Jobyna Lancaster Ralston

 Jobyna Marker Officially Dedicated

-Bob Hookey, Society chairman, with South Pittsburg mayor, Bob Sherrill.
+Bob Hookey, Society chairman, with Bob Sherrill, South Pittsburg mayor.
 The mayor reads Jobyna day proclamation.

-Jobyna Lancaster Ralston-Arlen marker sits on the floor shortly after unveiling.
-The marker is two-sided with the text continuing on the opposite side.
+Jobyna Lancaster Ralston-Arlen marker shortly after unveiling.
+The two-sided marker has text continuing on opposite side.

-More Jobyna Ralston memorabilia shown during the dedication.
-The displays were set up by Carolyn Millhiser using items from the collection of Dennis Lambert
+Jobyna Ralston memorabilia displayed during the dedication were set up by Carolyn Millhiser using items from Dennis Lambert collection.

-Guest sit and enjoy the silent comedy, "Hot Water" shown on the big screen television at the Senior Center in South Pittsburg.
-A Harold Lloyd film with Jobyna playing his leading lady, it was released in 1924
+Guest enjoy silent comedy, "Hot Water, on big screen television at South Pittsburg Senior Center.
+This Harold Lloyd film with Jobyna as leading lady was released in 1924.

-Side one and side two of the Jobyna marker at 324 S. Cedar Avenue in downtown South Pittsburg, Tennessee.
-The pictures were taken on July 8, 2004.
-This was the day the marker arrived from the state and it was erected just long enough to take a few photos.
-The marker was set into place by Bob Hookey and Dennis Lambert in the afternoon of Monday, November 22, 2004.
+Pictures of side one and two of Jobyna marker at 324 S. Cedar Avenue in downtown South Pittsburg, Tennessee, July 8, 2004.
+The marker arrived from the state that day and erected long enough to take photos.
+Bob Hookey and Dennis Lambert set the marker permanently, Monday, November 22, 2004.

 Jobyna Lancaster Ralston-Arlen historic marker